 It's been 40 years since Indiana Jones whip-cracked his way into pop culture in Steven Spielberg's exhilarating Raiders of the Lost Ark.
 Premiering in the US and Canada on June 12, 1981, Raiders kicked off a beloved series of Nazi-punching archeological adventures with Harrison Ford plus a cast of memorable heroes and villains, with a fifth Indy movie coming July 2022.

 The Indiana Jones movies are also one of the few series I feel the need to buy again whenever it's released in a new format.
 Getting to revisit Raiders, Temple of Doom, The Last Crusade and Kingdom of the Crystal Skull every few years and seeing the jump in fidelity is one of life's joys.
-To mark the series' 40th anniversary, Paramount has released all four movies on(UK fans ) so Indy's adventures are looking sharper than ever before.
+To mark the series' 40th anniversary, Paramount has released all four movies on 4K Blu-ray and digital 4K (UK fans should look here) so Indy's adventures are looking sharper than ever before.